laristra/portage/doc/concepts.md

 particles and the weights for the various orders of derivative.

-The sole available meshfree method is:
+The sole available Estimate method is:

 - Portage::Meshfree::Estimate - use the output of Portage::Accumulate
   to estimate the target field data with varying degrees of accuracy.